 The student services and amenities fee (SSAF) charged to students must not be above the maximum fee for a calendar year.
 The maximum SSAF is indexed annually as required by the Higher Education Support Act 2003.
-In 2022 the maximum SSAF was \$315.
+In [insert reported year] the maximum SSAF was \$[insert maximum SSAF for the reported year].

-Student Status 2022 SSAF charged \$ Number of students charged 2022
+Student Status 2023 SSAF charged 2 Number of students charged 2023 3

-Full-time (> 0.75 EFTSL) \$315 2060
+Full-time 1 (> 0.75 EFTSL) \$324 3069

-Part-time (< 0.75 EFTSL) \$234 2431
+Part-time 1 (< 0.75 EFTSL) \$243 1588

-Total: 4491
+Total: 4657

-&lt;sup>1 Note: As per Part 2 of the Higher Education Support (Administration) Guidelines 2022 (Administration Guidelines), students studying on a part-time basis must not be charged more than 75 per cent of the maximum SSAF that a higher education provider determines for students studying on a full-time basis.
+1 Note: As per Part 2 of the Higher Education Support (Administration) Guidelines 2022 (Administration Guidelines), students studying on a part-time basis must not be charged more than 75 per cent of the maximum SSAF that a higher education provider determines for students studying on a full-time basis.
 The term "part-time basis" means a study load of less than 75 per cent of the normal full-time student load for the period to which the fee relates.
 As per part 7 of the Administration Guidelines, the normal EFTSL value for a full-time student studying over a period of one year is 1.0.